-Method Virginia Department of Medical Assistance Services Contact Information CALL 1-804-786-7933, 8:00 am - 5:00pm, Monday - Friday TTY 1-800-343-0634 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Virginia Department of Medical Assistance Services 600 East Broad Street Richmond, VA 23219 WEBSITE www.dmas.virginia.gov
+Method Virginia Department of Medical Assistance Services - Contact Information CALL 1-804-786-7933 TTY 1-800-343-0634 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Virginia Department of Medical Assistance Services 600 East Broad Street Richmond, VA 23219 WEBSITE www.dmas.virginia.gov know if you move or change your mailing address.
+If you have questions regarding your benefits from the Railroad Retirement Board, contact the agency.